Private, In-Home Tutoring in Mishawaka, Indiana

-SchoolTutoring Academy’s tutoring programs for Mishawaka students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mishawaka, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The School City of Mishawaka is home to 7 elementary schools, 1 middle school and 1 high school.
 Nestled in the midst of a half dozen colleges and universities, the area is rich with extended learning opportunities and education is highly valued.
 The curriculum provides for a progressive learning experience in all subject areas and a range of electives as well.